We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Marsh & McLennan overview

 Marsh & McLennan Companies, Inc., a professional services company, provides advice and solutions to clients in the areas of risk, strategy, and people worldwide.
 It operates in two segments, Risk and Insurance Services, and Consulting.
 The Risk and Insurance Services segment offers risk management services, such as risk advice, risk transfer, and risk control and mitigation solutions, as well as insurance and reinsurance broking, catastrophe and financial modeling, and related advisory services; and insurance program management services.
 This segment serves businesses, public entities, insurance companies, associations, professional services organizations, and private clients.
 The Consulting segment provides health, wealth, and career consulting services and products; and specialized management, as well as economic and brand consulting services.
+Marsh & McLennan Companies, Inc. has collaboration with Chubb Limited to secure insurance coverage for the COVAX no-fault compensation program.
 The company was founded in 1871 and is headquartered in New York, New York.

 Frequently asked questions